JeyDot-dev/Artmem-dashboard/docs/COMPLETE-FEATURES.md

 1. **Ongoing** (shown first, expanded by default)
 2. **Standby**
 3. **Planned**
+4. **Wishlist**

 **Each Group Shows:**
-- Icon representing status (trending up, pause, clipboard)
+- Icon representing status (trending up, pause, clipboard, star)
 - Count of curricula in group (e.g., "Ongoing (3)")
 - Collapsible/expandable section
 - Curricula sorted by end date within group (nearest deadline first)

+**Important Note:**
+- Wishlist curricula appear ONLY on the dashboard, not in the sidebar
+- This keeps the sidebar focused on active/planned work while dashboard shows all possibilities

 ### 6.3 Curriculum Cards